kdave/btrfs-progs/Documentation/ch-compression.rst

 in compression gain of levels 7, 8 and 9 is comparable but the higher levels take longer.

-The ZSTD support includes levels 1 to 15, a subset of full range of what ZSTD provides.
-Levels 1-3 are real-time, 4-8 slower with improved compression and 9-15 try even harder though the resulting size may not be significantly improved.
+The ZSTD support includes levels -15..15, a subset of full range of what ZSTD provides.
+Levels -15..-1 are real-time with worse compression ratio, levels 1..3 are near real-time with good compression, 4..8 are slower with improved compression and 9..15 try even harder though the resulting size may not be significantly improved.
+Higher levels also require more memory and as they need more CPU the system performance is affected.

 Level 0 always maps to the default.
 The compression level does not affect compatibility.